pepa65/lmdescrypt/README.md

 Not having a separate boot partition is also supported: total encryption!

 Multiple booting with other OSes also works out of the box.
-MBR, GPT partition tables and UEFI works according to configuration.
+MBR, GPT partition tables and UEFI work according to configuration.